nirvati/website-next/content/en/index.md

   :::div{.py-8}
   :::

-# Welcome to Digital Sovereignty
+[Welcome to Digital Sovereignty]{.text-4xl.font-bold.block.mb-4.text-[#800080]}

 Nirvati can run on any mini-/PC, Raspberry Pi, Homelab, VM, on a RockPro or a NUC.

-No need for specialized hardware!
+[No need for specialized hardware!]{.font-bold.block}

   :::img-with-card
   ---